IoannisNezis/sparql-language-server/README.md

 2. Dynamic offline (local defined variables)
 3. Dynamic online (with data from a knowledge-graph)

-The implementation is currently in Stage 1.5.
+The implementation is in Stage 1.5.
 Static completion is done, dynamic offline completion is in development.

 ## 🛠️ Code Actions